AIQC-Hub/dmqclib/docs/source/how-to/quick_start.rst

 Understanding the Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-After the commands finishes, your main output directory (as defined by `path_info_sets.common.base_path`, e.g., `/path/to/your/data`) will contain a new folder named `dataset_0001` (derived from `data_sets.dataset_folder_name`).
+After the command finishes, your main output directory (e.g., ``/path/to/your/data``) will contain a new folder named ``dataset_0001``.
 Inside this folder, you will find several subdirectories, each representing a stage of the data preparation pipeline:

-*   **`summary`**: Contains intermediate files with summary statistics of the input data, often used for normalization or feature scaling.
+*   **summary**: Contains intermediate files with summary statistics.
-*   **`select`**: Stores data points identified as "good" (negative samples) and "bad" (positive samples) based on your target and QC flag definitions.
+*   **select**: Stores data points identified as "good" (negative samples) and "bad" (positive samples).
-*   **`locate`**: Contains specific observation records for both positive and negative profiles, often after a proximity-based selection.
+*   **locate**: Contains specific observation records for positive and negative profiles.
-*   **`extract`**: Holds the features extracted from the observation records, ready for model consumption.
+*   **extract**: Holds the features extracted from the observation records.
-*   **`training`**: The final output directory.
-This contains the split training, validation, and test datasets in Parquet format, ready for model training and evaluation.
+*   **training**: The final output directory for this stage.
+It contains the split training, validation, and test datasets in Parquet format.

 Stage 2: Training & Evaluation
 --------------------------------